live-clones/nala/README.rst

 ======
 Nala is a front-end for ``libapt-pkg``.
 Specifically we interface using the ``python-apt`` api.

-Especially for newer users it can be hard to understand what `apt` is trying to do when installing or upgrading.
+Especially for newer users it can be hard to understand what ``apt`` is trying to do when installing or upgrading.

-We aim to solve this by not showing some redundant messages, formatting the packages better, and using color to show specifically what will happen with a package during install, removal, or and upgrade.
+We aim to solve this by not showing some redundant messages, formatting the packages better, and using color to show specifically what will happen with a package during install, removal, or an upgrade.

 # Parallel Downloads
 ====================
 Outside of pretty formatting, the number 1 reason to use Nala over ``apt`` is parallel downloads.

 ``apt`` downloads 1 package at a time, where as we download multiple.
-By default we will use 2 threads per unique mirror in your ``sources.list`` file, up to a maximum of 16.
+By default we will download 2 packages per unique mirror in your ``sources.list`` file, up to a maximum of 16.
 Theoretically Nala can download 16x faster than ``apt``.
 We have the 2 thread per mirror limit to minimize how hard we are hitting mirrors.
 Additionally we alternate downloads between the available mirrors to improve download speeds even further.
+If a mirror fails for whatever reason, we just try the next until all defined mirrors are exhausted.

 # Fetch
 =======